 California Wildfires Reignite Old Trauma For Survivors Of Last Year's Blazes

 There are 18 wildfires now blazing across California, which means many of the state's residents are waking up to the smell of smoke and hazy skies.
-The Carr fire near Redding has scorched at least 141,825 acres and killed six people, and three fires in Mendocino County are all less than an hour away from Santa Rosa — where some neighborhoods burned to the ground last year.
+The Carr fire near Redding has scorched at least 141,825 acres and killed seven people, and three fires in Mendocino County are all less than an hour away from Santa Rosa — where some neighborhoods burned to the ground last year.

 Confronting constant reminders of what fire can do has become a terrifying reality for people who survived last year's flames and are still piecing their lives back together.
 As psychologists, therapists and other counselors offer comfort and tips for quenching the terror, they also assure survivors that surges of panic, grief, and agitation are healthy and normal.